k-doering-NOAA/cal-sims/docs/describe_sims.md

 ### Sampling to get data to feed into EM

-  - Use marginal age and length, as well as CAL data and an index.
+  - Use marginal age and length, as well as CAL data and an index for the survey
+  - Use marginal length for the fishery
   - Use different data weighting methods by scenario: None (NO_DW), Dirichlet Multinomial (DM), Macallister-Ianelli (MI), and Francis (Fran).
 This is the only differences among the scenarios.
   - No bias correction has been used.

 ### EM

 The EM has no misspecification relative to the OM, but estimate some growth parameters, starting them at the initial values from the EM.
+The scenarios are:

+- DM: Dirichlet multinomial
+- Fran: Francis tuning
+- MI: MacAllister Ianelli tuning
+- No_DW: no comps data weighting done.

 ### Running using ss3sim